162

-IMPORTANCE OF PROPER WARM-UP TECHNIQUES
+THE IMPORTANCE OF PROPER WARM-UP TECHNIQUES

 COOLING DOWN AND ITS BENEFITS FOR RECOVERY

-HYDRATION’S ROLE IN MUSCLE RECOVERY
+THE ROLE OF HYDRATION IN MUSCLE RECOVERY

 THE IMPACT OF POST-WORKOUT NUTRITION

-BENEFITS OF STRETCHING POST-EXERCISE
+THE BENEFITS OF STRETCHING POST-WORKOUT

 USING FOAM ROLLERS FOR MUSCLE RELIEF